Getting to Closing

 Many of these resources can serve to strengthen the trust between you and the seller.
 In one case, an accountant who was brought in to assess the QOE (Quality of Earnings) for both the banker and the searcher impressed the seller, despite being very tough and competent.
 Doren Spinner of Muir Beach stresses how important it is to just be available and accessible: “Calls, emails, and signature requests are coming fast and furious and most everything is time sensitive.
 Never wander far from a fully functional office.
 Tapping off a quick text message won’t do it.”

-Much of the closing activity is around the legal documents.
+Once the QofE is completed, you have term sheets from banks and commitments from investors, much of the closing activity is around the legal documents.
 The level of legal detail for first time searchers is much higher than they may have been exposed to in any prior experience, thus raising anxiety levels, so it pays to get started on these quickly.
 It is always a good practice to convince sellers to let your team “prepare” the documents, rather than “reacting” to and heavily red-lining the seller documents.
 Be watchful of rising legal fees and don’t hesitate to ask for weekly summaries of costs from you own attorney.
 A recently-closed search had a $680,000 in legal bills at closing, much to the searcher’s surprise.
 Self-funded searchers are seeing legal costs from $15K to $50K for their deals.

 While searchers are probably viewed by many resources as challenging “first time” clients, you want to be sure they are effectively representing your desires during the process.
 Two days before closing, one searcher had to remove his own attorney when he discovered that the lawyer was not accurately representing the searcher’s position on many critical items.
 Luckily, the seller communicated this quickly enough to avoid having the deal fall apart.